Balance8/wdi-dt-57/work/w10/d2/00-intro-to-jsx.md

 We were able to use the `ternary` operator between the `{}` in the JSX above because it's an expression (it returns a value), whereas we would not be able to use an `if` statement.

->Caveat: JavaScript allows us to write an expression when it expects a statement, however, the opposite is not true - you cannot provide a statement when JS expects an expression, for example, you cannot supply `console.log('something')` as an argument when calling a function.
+>Caveat: JavaScript allows us to write an expression when it expects a statement, however, the opposite is not true - you cannot provide a statement when JS expects an expression.

 #### JSX is an Expression Too